Huawei CFO Meng's lawyer says 'double criminality' at center of U.S. extradition case

 “In a typical case double criminality is not contentious.
 This case however is founded on an allegation of breach of use sanctions, sanctions which Canada has expressly repudiated,” he added.

-The courtroom was packed with only standing room available.
+The courtroom was packed with only standing room available, with more than 100 people in the gallery.

 Meng’s legal team is currently only scheduled to call evidence in the last week of April, and a second phase of the trial, focusing on abuse of process and whether Canadian officials followed the law while arresting Meng, is set to begin in June.
 Closing arguments are expected in the last week of September and first week of October.

 The case has had a chilling effect on relations between Ottawa and Beijing.
-China has called the arrest of Meng, who has been living in a mansion in Vancouver’s exclusive Shaughnessy neighborhood since it occurred, politically motivated.
+China has called Meng’s arrest politically motivated.

 U.S. President Donald Trump told Reuters in December 2018 he would intervene in Meng’s case if it served U.S. national security interests or helped close a trade deal with China.
 Chrystia Freeland, Canada’s foreign minister at the time, quickly warned Washington not to politicize extradition cases.